-Making your own homemade chili seasoning is so easy and so much better for you than many of the store-bought pouches.
+Making your own homemade chili seasoning is so easy and so much better than many of the store-bought pouches.
 It uses ground spices that you probably already have in your pantry and you can customize them to your taste.
 Once you make your own chili blend at home and see how delicious it is, you will never buy store-bought again.

 - Kosher salt.